codesclown/smart-kitchen-backend/README.md

 For support and questions:
 - Create an issue in the repository
 - Check the GraphQL playground documentation
-- Review the API schema and resolvers
+- Review the API schema and resolvers# smart-kitchen-backend